Elizabeta Burg

 Elizabeta Burg (born 1 October 1993) is a Croatian model and beauty pageant titleholder who was crowned Miss Universe Croatia 2012 and represented her country in Miss Universe 2012.

 Early life

 Burg is Senior School of Public Health Dr. of Medical and Veterinary School in FC.

 Miss Hrvatske 2011

 Elizabeta Burg competed for the title of Miss Hrvatske for Miss World in 2011 but failed to place in the top three.

 Miss Universe Hrvatske 2012

 Elizabeta Burg has been crowned Miss Universe Hrvatske 2012 at the grand finale of Miss Universe Hrvatske 2012, at the Crystal Ballroom of the Westin Hotel in Zagreb on 1 April 2012.

-She represented Croatia in Miss Universe 2012 which was held in Las Vegas on December 19 and placed in the top 16 at 11th place.
+She represented Croatia in Miss Universe 2012 which was held in Las Vegas on 19 December and placed in the top 16.